tenzir/tenzir/web/docs/operators/to.md

 connectors and formats the underlying pipeline is a bit more complex.
 We recommend always using `to ... write ...` over the [`write`](write.md) and [`save`](save.md) operators.

+### `--progress`

+Emit events describing the progress of the save operation.
+Note that this turns the `to` operator into a transformation rather than a sink.

 ### `<connector>`